 What about risk?

-Risk is basically the degree of danger that a hazard presents and it’s presented in some quantifiable form, such as low, medium or a high risk.
-Many times, risk is included in hazard assessments, so each of the hazards in the hazard assessment will be assigned a risk level e.g. operating the forklift presents a medium risk.
+Risk is basically the degree of danger that a hazard presents and it’s communicated in some quantifiable form, such as low, medium or a high risk.
+Many times, risk is included in hazard assessments, and the hazards in the hazard assessment will be assigned a risk level e.g. operating the forklift presents a medium risk.
 By including risk in hazard assessments, the most dangerous hazards can be identified - which is useful in determining priorities for health and safety, and for workers’ understanding of which hazards could cause them the most harm.

-Alberta health and safety programs that have been awarded a Certificate of Recognition (COR), or if you are pursuing a health and safety program that meets COR, must include risk in their hazard assessments.
+Alberta health and safety programs that have been awarded a Certificate of Recognition (COR) must include risk in their hazard assessments.

 Are hazard assessments mandatory?

-Yes, the Alberta Occupational Health and Safety Code requires that Alberta workplaces perform hazard assessments.
-In addition, the assessments must be documented and workers must participate in the hazard assessment program.
-There are other requirements for hazards assessments, please see the Alberta Occupational Health and Safety Code.
+Yes, the Alberta Occupational Health and Safety Code requires that all Alberta workplaces perform hazard assessments.
+In addition, workers must participate in the hazard assessment program and assessments must be documented in writing.
+There are other requirements for hazards assessments too, please see the Alberta Occupational Health and Safety Code.
 Note that other provinces in Canada will have similar requirements.

 When preparing hazard assessments, remember that workers are the target audience.
-After all, one of the primary purposes of hazard assessments is to communicate to workers how they could get hurt and how they are to protect themselves when doing their jobs.
+After all, one of the primary purposes of hazard assessments is to communicate to workers how they could get hurt and how they are to protect themselves.
 So, workers are to be knowledgeable in the assessment for their job and are to participate in developing assessments; this is a requirement of the Alberta Occupational Health and Safety Code.
 To meet these requirements, health and safety training needs to be provided to workers in the hazard assessment program.